synaptics-astra/doc/quickstart/oobe.rst

 The fourth button on the left is the "AI" button, which opens the "AI" pane.
 This pane contains a button to launch the "AI Player" app, which includes object detection, pose estimation, and face detection examples.
 There is also an example which does object detection using a USB camera and encodes then streams the output over UDP.
 SL1680 supports Multi-AI which supports doing AI inferencing on four streams and outputting the result to the display.
+SL1680 supports AI inferencing on muxed stream of 3x3 tiles composed from 4 USB camera streams and outputting the result to the display.

 .. figure:: media/syna-explorer-ai-pane.jpg